 Ensure for the sample reviewed, that information on the FFD sanction was entered into the industry’s access authorization database).
 The database is used by licensees and other entities to evaluate if an individual has an FFD policy violation under 10 CFR Part 26.

-Ensure for the sample reviewed, that no individual denied access under a 10 CFR 26.75 sanction subsequently has been granted authorization, unless the denial period is no longer
+Ensure for the sample reviewed, that no individual denied access under a 10 CFR 26.75 sanction subsequently has been granted authorization, unless the denial period is no longer applicable and the licensee implemented the requirements under 10 CFR 26.69(b), “Authorization after a first confirmed positive drug or alcohol test result or a 5-year denial of authorization.”

-Verify that the licensee has established management actions that must be taken when an individual shows indication that may not be fit to perform duties safely and competently.
-(10 CFR 26.77)
+Verify that the licensee has established management actions that must be taken when an individual shows indication that they may not be fit to perform their duties safely and competently.
+(10 CFR 26.77, 10 CFR 26.35)

 Specific Guidance

-The inspector(s) should review the licensee’s FFD policy statement or FFD procedures to confirm that it specifies the management actions to be taken when an individual shows indication that may not be fit for duty (i.e., not able to perform assigned duties safely and competently).
+The inspector(s) should review the licensee’s FFD policy statement or FFD procedures to confirm that it specifies the management actions to be taken when an individual shows indication that they may not be fit for duty (i.e., not able to perform assigned duties safely and competently).

+The inspector(s) should review the licensee’s FFD procedures or contract with the Employee Assistance Program (EAP) provider to ensure that FFD program management is notified if EAP personnel determine that an individual poses or has posed an immediate hazard to themself or others (e.g., likely to commit self-harm or harm to others; has been impaired using drugs or alcohol while in a work status and has a continuing substance abuse disorder that makes it likely that they will be impaired while in a work status in the future; has engaged in any act that would be reportable to the NRC under 10 CFR 26.719(b)(1) through (b)(3).
+(10 CFR 26.35)

 The inspector(s) should examine cases where FFD management took action when an individual was determined not to be fit for duty (e.g., observed behavior, odor of alcohol, slurred speech, credible report of substance abuse) and ensure that the action(s) were consistent with the FFD policy statement and FFD procedures.